Have you been mis-sold car finance?

 Discretionary commission

-Where a dealer could alter your interest rate to increase their commission.
+Where a dealer could alter your interest rate to increase their commission and the amount was more than the min threshold.

 High fixed commission